Color of Her Days (detail) by Audrey Feltham (2016)

 Listening for the Greening of Home (2017) by A Feltham w9"xh8"

 Etching plate with devore etch on azeta fabric.

 Do you have goals for the coming year?My one large goal is to produce a piece for a SAQA international exhibition.
 That seems very ambitious but I like challenges.
 I firmly believe that if you have the gift and opportunity to be an artist you must continue to explore relevant means and methods to get your message across (because we all have a message), and in so doing, discover who you really are.

 Wanderlust by Audrey Feltham (2012) w24” x h18”.

 Editioned print on textile and paper fibres.

-Read more about Audrey Feltham on her website, Atelier West.
+Visit Audrey Feltham's online store and read more about her work on her website, Atelier West.